jgoldfar/jgoldfar.github.io/content/blog/0422-python-hashtable.md

 hashmap = {}
 ```

-Of course, the Python `dict` is a hash table, but this is not a very interesting example.
+Yes of course, the Python `dict` is a hash table, but this is not a very interesting example.
 Below, I will share a toy implementation of the hash table as a Python class so we can understand how the abstract definition can be implemented.
 Rather than give a verbose description of its properties like the one we could read on Wikipedia (see the link above), I will document the code to describe the core behavior, and validate it through some trivial tests.
 Later, I will remark on some properties we may want to improve or change the implementation to make it more reliable or useful.